James MacArthur

 James Gordon MacArthur (December 8, 1937 – October 28, 2010) was an American actor and recording artist.

 He had a long career in both movies and television, and his early work was predominantly in supporting roles in films.
-Later, he had a starring role as Danny "Danno" Williams in the long-running television series Hawaii Five-O.
+Later he had a starring role as Danny "Danno" Williams in the long-running television series Hawaii Five-O.

-In 1963, his spoken-word recording "The Ten Commandments of Love" charted on the Billboard Hot 100, peaking at number 94.
+In 1963 his spoken-word recording "The Ten Commandments of Love" charted on the Billboard Hot 100, peaking at number 94.

 Early life

-MacArthur was born in Los Angeles, and was adopted by playwright Charles MacArthur and his wife, actress Helen Hayes.
-He was raised in Nyack, New York along with his elder sister, the MacArthurs' biological daughter Mary, who died of polio in 1949 at the age of 19.
-He was educated at Allen-Stevenson School in New York and later at the Solebury School in New Hope, Pennsylvania, where he starred in basketball, football and baseball.
+MacArthur was born in Los Angeles and was adopted by playwright Charles MacArthur and his wife, actress Helen Hayes.
+He was raised in Nyack, New York, along with his elder sister, the MacArthurs' biological daughter Mary, who died of polio in 1949 at the age of 19.
+He was educated at Allen-Stevenson School in New York and later at the Solebury School in New Hope, Pennsylvania, where he excelled in basketball, football, and baseball.

-In his final year at Solebury, MacArthur played guard on the football team, captained the basketball team, rewrote the school's constitution, edited the school paper, played Scrooge in a local presentation of A Christmas Carol and was president of his class, the student government and the drama club.
+In his final year at Solebury, MacArthur played guard on the football team; captained the basketball team; rewrote the school's constitution; edited the school paper; played Scrooge in a local presentation of A Christmas Carol; and was president of his class, the student government, and the drama club.
 He also dated fellow student and future actress Joyce Bulifant, whom he married in November 1958 and divorced nine years later.

 MacArthur was raised among people of literary and theatrical talent.
-Lillian Gish was his godmother, and his family's guests included John Steinbeck, John Barrymore, Harpo Marx, Ben Hecht, Beatrice Lillie and the humorist Robert Benchley.
+Lillian Gish was his godmother, and his family's guests included John Steinbeck, John Barrymore, Harpo Marx, Ben Hecht, Beatrice Lillie, and the humorist Robert Benchley.

 Acting career

 Early career

 MacArthur's first radio role was on the Theatre Guild on the Air in 1948, accompanying his mother Helen Hayes.

-MacArthur made his stage debut in Olney, Maryland in 1949 with a two-week stint in The Corn Is Green.
+MacArthur made his stage debut in Olney, Maryland, in 1949 with a two-week stint in The Corn Is Green.
 His sister Mary, who was also in the play, had requested that he join the company.
-The following summer, he repeated the role in Dennis, Massachusetts and his theatrical career was under way.
+The following summer he repeated the role in Dennis, Massachusetts, and his theatrical career was under way.

-In 1954, he played John Day in Life with Father with Howard Lindsay and Dorothy Stickney.
+In 1954 he played John Day in Life with Father with Howard Lindsay and Dorothy Stickney.
 He became involved in important Broadway productions only after receiving his training in summer-stock theater.
-He worked as a set painter, lighting director and chief of the parking lot.
+He worked as a set painter, lighting director, and chief of the parking lot.
 During a Helen Hayes festival at the Falmouth Playhouse on Cape Cod, he had a few walk-on parts.
 He also helped the theater's electrician and became so interested that he was allowed to remain after his mother's plays had ended.
-As a result, he lit the show for Barbara Bel Geddes in The Little Hut and for Gloria Vanderbilt in The Swan.
+As a result he lit the show for Barbara Bel Geddes in The Little Hut and for Gloria Vanderbilt in The Swan.